gcman/gcman.github.io/content/2018_05_20_prime-reciprocals-diverge.md

 # Calculus and the Prime Number Theorem

-First, we'll show that this problem falls to the incredible might of the following inequalty bounding the $n$-th prime:
+First, we'll show that this problem falls to the incredible might of the following inequalty, which bounds the value of the $n$-th prime:
 \begin{equation}
 	n\log n - n \log\log n \le p_n \le n\log n + n\log\log n \quad (n > 5)
 \end{equation}
-This identity comes in quite handy when solving computer science problems about primes, and you need to generate at least $n$ primes or something of the sort.
+This identity comes in quite handy when, say, you're solving some [Project Euler problems](../euler/) about primes, and you need to generate at least $n$ primes.
 It's derived from the Prime Number Theorem.

 Using the upper bound, we know that $\frac{1}{p} \ge \frac{1}{n\log n + n \log\log n}$ for $n > 5$.